BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
-I don't remember enjoying this much.
-Yet, I also have fond memories of it.
-Maybe one day I'll revisit it.
+It's interesting because in the moment while I read this in school I don't remember enjoying very much.
+Yet, I also have fond memories of it looking back.
+Maybe one day I'll revisit it - it's certainly not a long novel.
     </td>
   </tr>
 </tbody>